Müller Milk & Ingredients: Operations

 In July 2013, the company announced the closure of its depots in Keith and Whitburn because of a significant reduction in the number of delivery runs from each site.

 In October 2013, Müller Dairies’ Droitwich dairy, one of the biggest in their portfolio, was damaged by a fire.
-Despite the immediate shut down of operations at the business’s largest fresh milk dairy, the company maintained supplies of fresh milk to its customers by increasing production at other sites and through co-operation with other dairy suppliers.
+Despite the immediate shutdown of operations at the business’s largest fresh milk dairy, the company maintained supplies of fresh milk to its customers by increasing production at other sites and through co-operation with other dairy suppliers.
 In December 2015, the company took on the online ordering service for its doorstep customers known as Milk & More, formerly operated by Dairy Crest.